richarah/steamlapse/README.md

-(Originally created as a practical joke for PVV NTNU)
+Originally created as a practical joke for PVV NTNU.